kpma1120/mlops-k8s-e2e/README.md

 ## 🎯 1.
 Project Overview

-The **Titanic Survival Prediction Web App** is a fully‑engineered, end‑to‑end MLOps showcase that demonstrates how a classic machine learning model can be transformed into a production‑ready, full‑stack pipeline.
+The **Titanic Survival Prediction Web App** is a fully‑engineered, end‑to‑end MLOps showcase that demonstrates how a classical machine learning model can be transformed into a production‑ready, full‑stack pipeline.
 It embodies the philosophy of modern MLOps by combining robust data workflows, cloud‑native orchestration, and comprehensive observability into a single cohesive system.

 The project illustrates the complete lifecycle of a real‑world ML application:
-from the **data pipeline** (covering ingestion, preprocessing, feature store integration, validation, and versioning), to the **training pipeline** (model training, evaluation, and experiment tracking), to **API‑based inference services** enhanced with **model monitoring** (metrics and dashboards), and ultimately to a **dedicated Web UI layer** for user interaction.
+from **ETL**, to the **data pipeline** (ingestion, preprocessing, feature store integration, validation, and versioning), to the **training pipeline** (model training, evaluation, and experiment tracking), to **API‑based inference services** enhanced with **model monitoring** (metrics and dashboards), and ultimately to a **dedicated Web UI layer** for user interaction.
 This separation of concerns reflects a clean architectural principle, enabling independent delivery of backend and frontend components while maintaining scalability and clarity.

 At the infrastructure level, the system leverages **Kubernetes multi‑container orchestration** in a cloud serverless setting, deployed on **GKE Autopilot**.